nateKlaux/Naviga.Docs/Subscription Panel/subscriptionPanelStructure.md

 A landing page hosts desired promotions that you want potential subscribers to see immediately.

-To add a landing to your Presentation, make the `Landing` component a child of the `Page` component, then add any desired promotion components as children of the `Landing` component.
+To add a landing to your Presentation, make a landing component (e.g. `Landing - Tiles V3`, `Landing - Tab V3`, etc.) the child of the `Page V3` component, then add any desired promotion components as children of the landing component.
 Which ever promotions components you choose will appear on the landing page.

 #### Step-by-step guide